 Plus, PocketSuite’s automated text marketing feature, Smart Campaigns, then uses those tags to automatically send the right message to the right client at the right time.
 Together, they turn your client list into a hands-free marketing engine.

-Pro Tip: Too busy to set up on your own?
-Our Client Automation Pack pairs you with a PocketSuite specialist who configures your Icons and Smart Campaigns from scratch.
+- Too busy to set up on your own?
+Our Client Automation Pack pairs you with a PocketSuite specialist who builds your icons and campaigns from scratch, tailored to your business.

 Icons aren’t just a safety tool.
 Used across the full client lifecycle, they help you convert more leads, deliver better care, keep your best clients coming back, and re-engage the ones who’ve gone quiet.